Möbius transformation: Definition

 Thus a Möbius transformation is always a bijective holomorphic function from the Riemann sphere to the Riemann sphere.

 The set of all Möbius transformations forms a group under composition.
 This group can be given the structure of a complex manifold in such a way that composition and inversion are holomorphic maps.
 The Möbius group is then a complex Lie group.
 The Möbius group is usually denoted $\operatorname{Aut}(\widehat{\Complex})$ as it is the automorphism group of the Riemann sphere.

+If ad = bc, the rational function defined above is a constant (unless c = d = 0, when it is undefined):

+where a fraction with a zero denominator is ignored.
+A constant function is not bijective and is thus not considered a Möbius transformation.

+An alternative definition is given as the kernel of the Schwarzian derivative.